tahangz/Multi-Race-Data-Insights-MRDI-/README.md

 ## 🚀 Features
 - Data Cleaning and Preprocessing
 - Exploratory Data Analysis (EDA)
 - Visualization of trends and patterns using Seaborn

+📚 Insights Gained
+Analysis of participant trends across races Performance distributions over different years Exploratory visualizations of demographic trends
+🤝 Contributions
+Feel free to fork the repository, submit pull requests, or suggest features through issues.
 ## ⚡ Getting Started

 ### 1. **Install Required Libraries:**
 Run the following command to install the necessary Python libraries:

 ```bash
 pip install pandas seaborn

 Run the Project:
 Open the Jupyter Notebook and run the cells step by step